-Internet Connection Method This indicates the current connection method, as set in the Setup Wizard.
-Broadband Modem This shows the connection status of the modem.
-Internet Connection Current connection status: • Active • Idle • Unknown • Failed If there is an error, you can click the "Connection Details" button to find out more information.
-Internet IP Address This IP Address is allocated by the ISP (Internet Service Pro- vider).
+Internet Connection Method Displays the current connection method, as configured in the Setup Wizard.
+Broadband Modem This indicates whether a connection to the Broadband Modem (attached to the WAN port) currently exists.
+If this indicates "No Connection" then the Broadband Modem is Off or failed, or is no correctly attached to the Broadband Router.
+Internet Connection This indicates the current status of the Internet Connection Active - Connection exists Idle - No current connection, but no error has been detected.
+This condition normally arises when an idle connection is automatically terminated.
+Failed - The connection was terminated abnormally.
+This could be caused by Modem failure, or the loss of the connection to the ISP's server.
+If there is an error, you can click the "Connection Details" button to find out more information.
+Internet IP Address This IP Address is allocated by the ISP (Internet Service Provider).
+If using a dynamic IP address, and no connection currently exists, this information is unavailable.
 "Connection Details" Button Click this button to open a sub-window and view a detailed description of the current connection.
 Depending on the type of connection, a "log" may also be available.
 LAN IP Address The IP Address of the Broadband Router.
 Network Mask The Network Mask (Subnet Mask) for the IP Address above.
 DHCP Server This shows the status of the DHCP Server function - either "Enabled" or "Disabled".
 For additional information about the PCs on your LAN, and the IP addresses allocated to them, use the PC Database option on the Advanced menu.
-System Device Name This displays the current name of the Broadband Router.
-Firmware Version The current version of the firmware installed in the Broadband Router.
-"System Data" Button Clicking this button will open a Window which lists all system details and settings.
-Printer (ALL1295 only y) Printer Status This indicates the current status of the printer.
-Possible values are: Idle Printing Printing Off-line Off-lineOut of paper "Abort Current Print Job" Button Click this button to terminate the current print job.
-This button should be used if the current print job is not printing correctly.
+System Device Name The current name of the Router.
+This name is also the "hostname" for users with an "@Home" type connection.
+Firmware Version The version of the current firmware installed.
+Buttons Connection Details View the details of the connection.
+System Data Open a sub-window containing additional data about the system status and configuration.
+Restart Clicking this button will restart (reboot) the Broadband Router.
+All existing connections though the Broadband Router will be terminated, but will usually re-connect automatically.